bioinfo-pf-curie/mpiSORT/README.txt

 Objective
 ---------

-Sorting big NGS data file Version 1.2.
+Sorting big NGS data file Version 1.0.

 Release notes
 ---------

 06/10/2016

 1) The previous version didn't sort the offset destination before the shuffle.
-This bug is fixed
+This bug is fixed. <br />
 2) We uncounter a bug for indexing the bam results.
-The only way to uncompress the results: samtools view -Sh chrN.bam > chrN.sam
+The only way to uncompress the results: samtools view -Sh chrN.bam > chrN.sam <br />

 29/07/2016